CornSnek/keystroke_player/README.md

     JumpBack command pops any index stored in the stack.
     Will throw an error if the stack is empty.

+WaitUntilKey command = `wait_key=[A-Za-z0-9_];`

+    This command blocks the macro program until the key has been held down.
+    The key is based on the X11 KeySym names.
+    You cannot use this with GrabKey commands, as the macro will throw a runtime error.
+    You cannot use the key 'escape' as that is the key to quit the macro.
+    Note: This command slows down loops.
+It is advised to use these outside loops.

+GrabKey command = `grab_key=[A-Za-z0-9_];`

+UngrabKeyAll command = `ungrab_keys;`

+    This command listens for key presses and releases, but also prevents future key presses from this key to be used normally.
+    To undo this, or to ungrab all keys, use the UngrabKeyAll command.
+    This is paired with the QueryKeyPress command.
+    The key is based on the X11 KeySym names.
+    You cannot use the key 'escape' as that is the key to quit the macro.

 PRINT command = `PRINT>>(Command)`

     This prints any command prefixed with PRINT>>.
 Prints similar to setting debug_print_type=1 in configs.